developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/about/index.md

 <img style="height:350px" src="02_datawedge_settings_menu.png"/>
 <br>

 &#51;. **Tap About**.
 The "About DataWedge" screen appears.
-The version number is highlighted in the image below:
+The DataWedge version number is highlighted in the image below.
+Notice that the Scanner Framework version also is shown.
 <img style="height:350px" src="03_datawedge_about_screen.png"/>
 _The 'About DataWedge' box showing version 3.1.10_.
 <br>